Dr Jordan Amirkhani

 Installation shot of the Atlanta Biennial 2021: Of Care and Destruction at the Atlanta Contemporary, Atlanta, Georgia.
 Curated by Jordan Amirkhani.
 On view from February 16, 2020-August 1, 2020.
 Photo: Kasey Medlin.

-RECENT CURATORIAL PROJECTS
+RECENT CURATORIAL AND PUBLICATION PROJECTS

 Opening of Helen Cammock: I Will Keep My Soul at Art + Practice, Los Angeles, California.
 Photo: Elon Schoenhotz.